Left-invariant Pseudo-Riemannian metrics on Lie groups: The null cone: Introduction

-The semisimple subalgebra $\mf{h}$ is called the \emph{Levi factor} and is unique up to automorphisms of $\g$.
-In the case that the $\mathsf{D}_X$ is trivial map, i.e., zero map, then this is a direct sum decomposition.
-This immediately implies that the Lie algebras fall in three categories: \begin{enumerate} \item{} The solvable algebras. \item{} The semisimple algebras. \item{} The semidirect sums of solvable and semisimple algebras. \end{enumerate} In the book \cite{SW} all lower-dimensional Lie algebras are listed.
+With the reference to a left-invariant null-basis $\{e_a\}$ and its corresponding left-invariant co-basis $\{\theta^a\}$, we introduce the structure coefficients so that $[e_a,e_b]=C^c_{~ab}e_c$ (summation is assumed over Latin indices, early in the alphabet).
+These represent the components of $\mu$ with respect to the null-frame.
+In the book \cite{SW} all lower-dimensional Lie algebras are listed.
 Whenever we refer to a specific Lie algebra we will consistently use the enumeration in \cite{SW}.
 For example, the Lie algebra $\mathfrak{s}_{6,242}$ is the six-dimensional solvable Lie algebra given on page 296 in \cite{SW}.